agronholm/pythonfutures/docs/index.rst

 The :class:`ThreadPoolExecutor` class is an :class:`Executor` subclass that uses a pool of threads to execute calls asynchronously.

-.. class:: ThreadPoolExecutor(max_threads)
+.. class:: ThreadPoolExecutor(max_workers)

-   Executes calls asynchronously using at pool of at most *max_threads* threads.
+   Executes calls asynchronously using at pool of at most *max_workers* threads.

 .. _threadpoolexecutor-example: